Jimmy-tunes/Student-Mental-Health-Excel-Analysis/README.md

 ## Low Help-Seeking Behavior
 A significant majority of students experiencing depression do not seek professional help.
 Only a small percentage actively seek support, highlighting a major gap in mental health awareness and access to care.

+ # 🎯 Final Conclusion
+The analysis reveals that student mental health is influenced by a combination of academic, demographic, and social factors.
+Depression is more prevalent among certain courses, specific age groups, and female students, with academic performance also playing a noticeable role.
+Despite the presence of mental health challenges, help-seeking behavior remains very low among students.
+This suggests a critical need for increased awareness, accessible support systems, and institutional interventions to encourage students to seek professional help.
+Overall, the findings emphasize the importance of prioritizing student mental health and implementing targeted strategies to improve well-being and academic success.